On this page

 What that looks like in absolute numbers: an April 2026 JAMA Ophthalmology target-trial-emulation study followed 102,361 US veterans with type 2 diabetes, comparing semaglutide initiators to those starting an SGLT2 inhibitor.
 It found a hazard ratio of about 2.33 — but the incidence was roughly 123 per 100,000 person-years on semaglutide versus 67 per 100,000 on SGLT2 inhibitors (about 0.3% vs 0.1% cumulative risk).
 That is more than double the relative risk, yet still about one additional case per several thousand patients treated.[19]
 A September 2025 systematic review and meta-analysis put the pooled estimate at a hazard ratio of about 2.62 (95% CI 1.81–3.80), with risk rising over longer exposure.[20]
 In Europe, the EMA's safety committee (PRAC) concluded in June 2025 that NAION is a "very rare" side effect of semaglutide (up to 1 in 10,000) and recommended adding it to the EU product information.[26]

 What this means in practice: NAION is a serious event — it can cause permanent vision loss in one eye, and it has no proven treatment.
-But it is also rare, and the absolute increase attributable to semaglutide is small.
-The current expert consensus is not to stop semaglutide reflexively.
+But it is also rare, and the absolute increase attributable to semaglutide is small: on the best current numbers, single-digit extra cases per 10,000 people treated.
+The expert consensus is not to stop semaglutide reflexively.
 If you have risk factors (a "crowded" optic disc, prior NAION in one eye, sleep apnea) or experience sudden, painless vision loss, that warrants prompt ophthalmology evaluation and a conversation with your prescriber.

 Weight regain after discontinuation